Kodak Vision 3 500T 5219/7219 Film Review

 Shot as Stills and Developed in C-41

-12 min read by Dmitri.Published on .
+10 min read by Dmitri.Published on .
 Updated on .

 The samples of 500T shown in this article are cross-processed in C-41 (with a remjet removal stage using Flic Film borax mix) and inverted with film Q.

-In this review: About tungsten colour balance.
-What is Kodak Vision 3 500T 5219/7219?
+In this review: What is Kodak Vision 3 500T 5219/7219?
 Cinema Shorts 500T.
+About tungsten colour balance.
+Cross-processing in C-41.
 Dynamic range and colours.
-Cross-processing in C-41.
 Grain and resolution.
+Push-processing.
 Kodak 500T vs. CineStill 800T.
-Studio lighting.
-The Kodak Alaris crackdown on motion picture film sales.
 Where to buy Kodak Vision 3 500T 5219/7219.
 Support this blog & get premium features with GOLD memberships!

 About tungsten colour balance.

-Indoor lighting, particularly emitted from the yellow and orange tungsten light bulbs, produces an orange glow that our eyes can adjust to.
+Indoor lighting, particularly from the yellow and orange tungsten light bulbs, produces an orange glow that our eyes can adjust to.
 However, this presents a challenge for colour film as the lack of blue throws its sensitivity out of balance.
 The result is often a heavy green tint and a lack of saturation.

 Correcting film scans shot with a typical daylight film under artificial lighting can be difficult or impossible.
-For example, if you were to try to counter the green cast by rebalancing the colour to be more red, some parts of your images will still remain green while others will turn orange or purple with no easy way to avoid the unnatural look other than to turn the entire image black-and-white.
+For example, if you were to try to counter the green cast by rebalancing the colour to be more red, some parts of your images will still remain green while others will turn orange or purple, with no easy way to avoid the unnatural look other than to turn the entire image black-and-white.

 Since fixing colour balance in a darkroom can be even more difficult than with a scanned image, several solutions were developed to help photographers and filmmakers create images under artificial light, like an additional magenta layer implemented in Fuji Pro 400H and blue lens filters.
 However, the most convenient method is to use a tungsten-balanced colour film.